 • Is it accessible to you?

-Do remember, technology is a tool, not an end.
+Do remember, that technology is a tool, not an end.
 The end is the product in the making.
 The technology that is used is simply a tool to build your product.
 Although it is essential, focusing on what tool to use and not focusing on what you want to develop will lead to failure.

 Partner with Imaginovation for Successful Product Development and Launch